Self-employed mortgage guide

 How much you earn is an important factor a lender will take into account.
 If you’re self-employed, how your earnings will be calculated for mortgage purposes depends on the type of self-employed worker you are.

-• Limited company director: You’ll usually pay yourself a salary and dividend payments and both will be taken into account by a lender.
+- Limited company director: You’ll usually pay yourself a salary and dividend payments and both will typically be taken into account by a lender.
 Be aware that if you choose to retain profits in your business rather than drawing them out, this can cause problems as some lenders don’t include retained profits in their calculations.
-Speak to a fee-free mortgage broker to find out more.
+Get fee-free advice from a mortgage broker to find out more.

 2. How much are your outgoings